About business set-up and company formation in Hong Kong

-As one of the most open economies in the world, Hong Kong is the ideal location for business set-up and company formation.
+As one of the most open economies in the world, the Hong Kong Special Administrative Region (SAR) is the ideal location for business set-up and company formation.
 Hong Kong is specifically geared to enable free enterprise to flourish with a minimum of bureaucracy and restriction.

 Hong Kong combines a simple low-rate tax regime with free market principles.
 There are no restrictions on inbound or outbound investment and there are no nationality restrictions on ownership.
 Foreigners can invest in almost any business and own up to 100% of the equity.